 Whether you are a new WordPress user or an experienced one, you may face various problems during the designing and development of a site.
-There are lots of issues that come across when you start customizing your website.
-Therefore, it is essential to figure out the common issues with their fixes to ascertain high quality of your site.
+There are lots of issues that come across when you start customising your website.
+Therefore, it is essential to figure out the common issues with their fixes to ascertain the high quality of your site.

 There are unlimited problems that you will encounter while working with WordPress, but here are seven most common issues that are necessary to fix if you want to enhance your website’s reputation.

 There is no doubt that plugins are the most crucial element of WordPress, as it adds extra- functionality to the site, but sometimes one plugin could cause various problems with another.

 If you haven’t created a backup of all the plugins that you installed and updated at the same time, then you have to do a proper inspection to find out that plugin.

 However, you can begin by deactivating all of your plugins one by one with an objective to detect that one causing a problem.
 Then reactivate each plugin one by one, and check the status of your site to encounter the cause of the conflict.

 When you detect the plugin that is causing the conflict, you will either have to remove it, find the same plugin to replace it, or feasibly try to find a previous version.
 Well, you can also get solutions from users who have experienced the same problems if the developer of the plugin has a community forum or support page.

 Regular Updates for Plugins, Themes and New WordPress Versions

 It has been seen that every time you log in, there are few things which need to be updated.
 If you have loads of plugins or use a popular theme, then those updates may be more consistent.